rinis-dev/translation/README.md

 3. log in as the PostgreSQL user 'postgres' created during the install

-4. set the password for the default user 'postgres' as a temporary environment variable

-   `export PGPASSWORD="postgres"`

-5. cd to the PostgreSQL bin directory
+4. cd to the PostgreSQL bin directory

-6. create a postgres user translation with default password translation
+5. create a postgres user translation with default password translation

 	`./createuser -s -d -P translation`
-7. create the translation database
+6. create the translation database

-	`./createdb -O corvus translation`
+	`./createdb -O translation translation`
-8. Run the db create tables scripts
+7. Run the db create tables scripts

    `psql -f translation.sql translation`

-9. Logout as user postgres
+8. Logout as user postgres

 # Running translation
 ## The java translation